 While gamification is not just a gimmick, infusing gamification in your application wouldn’t increase the user engagement of your application by a giant leap.

 Understanding your consumers and determining the task or motive is the key to getting gamification right, as is acknowledging that motivations may differ as per the player, task, and the objective.

-Likewise, the gamification mechanics have to accommodate the targeted users.
-Thus, when deciding to integrate a badge, leaderboard, relationship-based approach or point system etc., you need to take into consideration the perspective of the users / players to improve the experience.
+Likewise, gamification mechanics have to accommodate the targeted users.
+Thus, when deciding to integrate a badge, leaderboard, relationship-based approach, or point system, etc., you need to take into consideration the perspective of the users/players to improve the experience.
 A successful application is the one that will oversee both aspects of increasing engagement: pleasurable activity as well as the design.

 Gamification after all is an experience that is carefully “woven” into a subsisting system to increase user engagement.
 It is not a feature that you just slip in however or wherever you please.